Mina Kimes: Personal life

 Kimes married music executive Nick Sylvester in 2015.
 They live in Los Angeles with their dog Lenny.
 In 2023, Kimes had her first child, a boy.

 She has expressed her support for the Seattle Seahawks and Seattle Mariners, in part due to her father being from Seattle.
+After the Seattle Seahawks won Super Bowl XLVIII in 2014, Kimes got "XLVIII" tattooed on her right biceps.